virmon/reactnd-mobile-flashcards/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app)

 ## Platforms tested
-This project was tested using Samsung Galaxy S9
+This project was tested using Samsung Galaxy S9 (Android)